Have you wondered what would this special oud oil, distilled from $21,000 USD worth of chips, smell like?

 Please note we have not accounted for electricity yet, which is another cost.

 So to distil 80ml of this oil will take $27,000 USD,

 1 ml will cost $337.5 USD or $506 AUD, which is very reasonable for high-end Oud Oil, oil which

 There are three main components to make a high-quality oil: Agarwood Chips, The distiller, and the equipment he used

 You have seen the material.

-Oops, there is some extra information for you in case you are interested, we forget to let you know that 6kg of these Brunei agarwood chips are made up of three species:
+Oops, there is some extra information for you in case you are interested, we forget to let you know that 6kg of these Brunei agarwood chips is made up of three species: